aimms/documentation/webui/selection-box-widget-v2.rst

 .. important::

-	The Selection Box V2 widget is available starting from the AIMMS software version 4.79 onwards as part of `Experimental Features <experimental-features.html>`_.
-Please visit the `Experimental Features <experimental-features.html>`_ page on how to enable the feature.
+	The Selection Box V2 widget is available by default in software versions from AIMMS 4.82 onwards.
+Selection Box V2 is available only for Grid Layout pages.
+When adding the widget it will appear as ``selectionbox`` in the list of widgets.

 The Selection Box V2 widget allows the user to select an element in a set or a subset of elements in a set by using an element parameter or a 1-dimensional parameter.